A Single Spark: Plot

 Jeon Tae-il compiles a report for the Ministry of Labour, showing how many laws are being broken, and they say they will look into it.
 Encouraged, he takes responsibility for telling other workers that they may go home and rest, but he is fired and goes to work on a road construction project.
 The work is just as hard, and the workers are similarly abused and underpaid but he decides that he cannot ignore his colleagues in the garment industry and he leaves the construction crew and goes back to the city to campaign for worker's rights.
 His former colleagues are happy to see him come back and he submits a formal complaint with the Ministry of Labour concerning their lack of protected rights, but it becomes clear the Ministry are only interested in assisting business owners.
 Workers are not important.

-Eventually, Jeon Tae-il meets a journalist, but the journalist needs facts so Jeon Tae-il goes round interviewing other garment workers collecting details of pay, hours worked, lack of sickness benefits, poor and often dangerous working conditions, and the journalist writes an expose in the newspaper that gets the attention of the Ministry of Labour.
+Eventually, Jeon Tae-il meets a journalist, but the journalist needs facts so Jeon Tae-il interviews other garment workers collecting details of pay, hours worked, lack of sickness benefits and time off, and poor and often dangerous working conditions.
+The journalist writes an expose in the newspaper that gets the attention of the Ministry of Labour.
 There is a meeting between the workers, the business owners and the Ministry where many promises are made and it looks as though things are going to improve.
-The workers organise protests in the street, inspired by the student protests that are also taking place, but as they wait for the promises to be kept they are repeatedly rebuffed and it gradually dawns on them that nothing will happen unless they make a big statement.
+The workers organise protests in the street, inspired by the student protests that are also taking place, but as they wait for the business owner to keep their promises to improve conditions.
+The group are repeatedly rebuffed and they realise that nothing will happen unless they make a big statement.
 They agree that if the labour laws are not being kept anyway they might as well not exist so they decide to publicly burn a book of the labour laws.
 As his colleagues prepare for the demonstration where the book burning will take place Jeon Tae-il douses himself with petrol, and as he lights the book of labour laws he sets himself alight and runs through the street shouting "We are not machines."